The 6-strand braid group is CAT(0): Proof of the main theorem

+In this section we will prove our main result.
+Let us first fix some notation and recall a few facts.

+Denote by $\vert NCP_n\vert$ the orthoscheme complex of the non-crossing partition lattice for some $n\geq 3$, and let $X$ denote the diagonal link $ LK(e_{01}, \vert NCP_n \vert) $ equipped with the spherical orthoscheme metric.
+Thus $X$ is the geometric realization of an $n-3$-dimensional simplicial complex whose vertices are in one-to-one correspondence with the partitions in $NCP_n\setminus\{0,1\}$, see Remark~\ref{rem: labels in link}.
+By the rank of $X$ we mean the rank of the poset $NCP_n\setminus\{1\}$, which is $n-2$.

-In this section we will restrict our attention to $X$ linearly embedded in $B$, where $X$ is the diagonal link in $NCP_n$ for some $n \geq 3$, $B$ is the diagonal link of $|S(V)|$ and $V$ is a $(n-1$)-dimensional vector space (for instance, given by Lemma~\ref{lem: NCPs are linear}).
-Note that $B$ is a spherical building, hence it is a CAT(1) metric space, which is why (as Brady and McCammond remarked, see~\cite[Remark~8.5]{brady_mccammond}) the spherical orthoscheme metric on $X$ is natural, and it is a good candidate to be CAT(1) for all $n \geq 3$.
+Recall that $X$ is linearly embedded in a spherical building $B$, which is the diagonal link of the linear subspace lattice of an $(n-1)$-dimensional vector space $V$ by Lemmata~\ref{lem: NCPs are linear} and \ref{prop:building type A}.
+Note that this building $B$ has type $A_{n-2}$ and is a simplicial complex of dimension $n-3$.

+Moreover, $B$ is a CAT(1) metric space, which is why (as Brady and McCammond remarked, see~\cite[Remark~8.5]{brady_mccammond}) the spherical orthoscheme metric on $X$ is a good candidate to be CAT(1) for all $n \geq 3$.

-Remark that the geometric realisation of $NCP_n$ has dimension $n-1$.
-Since the $n$-strand braid group has a free abelian subgroup of rank $n-1$, the complex constructed by Brady and McCammond on which the $n$-strand braid group acts properly and cocompactly has the minimum dimension to be such a CAT(0) space.
+Recall from Remark~\ref{rem: labels in link} that the vertices of $X$ are naturally labeled by elements of $NCP_n$.
+We may thus talk about partitions in $X$.

 \begin{rmk} Note that for $n=3$, the diagonal link $X$ in $NCP_3$ is the disjoint union of $3$ points, so it is CAT(1).
-And for $n=4$, the diagonal link $X$ in $NCP_4$ is a subgraph of the incidence graph of the Fano plane, so it has combinatorial girth at least $6$.
-Since each edge has length $\frac{\pi}{3}$, its girth is at least $6\frac{\pi}{3}=2\pi$, so $X$ is CAT(1).
+For $n=4$, the diagonal link $X$ in $NCP_4$ is a subgraph of the incidence graph of the Fano plane, so it has combinatorial girth $6$.
+Since each edge has length $\frac{\pi}{3}$, its girth is $6 \frac{\pi}{3}=2\pi$, so $X$ is CAT(1).
 A picture of the diagonal link of $NCP_4$ can be found in Figure~\ref{fig_ncp4}. \end{rmk}

-\begin{dfn}[Non-crossing trees] A \emph{non-crossing forest} of $U_n$ is a metric forest embedded in $\C$ with vertex set $U_n$, whose edges are geodesic segments in $\C$. when such a forest has only one connected component, we call it a \emph{non-crossing tree} \end{dfn}
+\begin{dfn}[Non-crossing trees] A \emph{non-crossing forest} of $U_n$ is a metric forest embedded in $\C$ with vertex set $U_n$, whose edges are geodesic segments in $\C$.
+When such a forest has only one connected component, we call it a \emph{non-crossing tree} \end{dfn}

-\begin{rmk} Note that every non-crossing forest corresponds to a vertex in $X$.
+\begin{rmk} Note that every non-crossing forest corresponds to an element in $NCP_n$.
 The correspondence is obtained by saying that two points in $U_n$ lie in the same block \iff they lie in a single connected component of the forest.
-In particular this gives a one-to-one correspondence between vertices of rank 1 in $X$ and non-crossing forests with only one edge.
+In particular this gives a one-to-one correspondence between vertices of rank 1 in $X$ (that is the corresponding partition is of rank 1) and non-crossing forests with only one edge.